thiagodnf/visjs-extra-layout-group-sequence/README.md

 # visjs-extras-groupsequence

-Vis.js layout plugin for a sequence of nodes
+A Vis.js layout extension for formatting nodes in a sequence or group sequence

 ## Screenshot